Should I Sign An Arbitration Agreement? A Guide

 Types of Arbitration Agreements

-In general, most arbitration agreements will be mandatory arbitration agreements between the parties, meaning that they are bound by the agreement and cannot choose litigation over arbitration, except in a few instances where there was no bargaining power and the contract is unconscionable.
-However, there are a few other classifications for arbitration agreements that may change the impact of an arbitration agreement.
+In general, most arbitration agreements will be mandatory between the parties, meaning that the agreement binds them and cannot choose litigation over arbitration, except in a few instances where there was no bargaining power and the contract is unconscionable.
+However, a few other classifications for arbitration agreements may change the impact of an arbitration agreement.
 These classifications include:

-• Mandatory: As mentioned above, a mandatory arbitration agreement means that the parties must submit a dispute that arises to arbitration.
+• Mandatory: As mentioned above, a mandatory arbitration agreement requires the parties to submit a dispute that arises to arbitration.

-• Voluntary: A voluntary arbitration agreement usually arises after a dispute has already arisen, and it means that the parties choose to submit this specific dispute to arbitration.
+• Voluntary: A voluntary arbitration agreement usually arises after a dispute has already arisen.
+It means that the parties choose to submit this specific dispute to arbitration.
 It could also be included in a contract as a preference for arbitration; however, it would not have the power to enforce.

-• Binding: This is more about the type of arbitration, by an agreement may submit a dispute to binding arbitration, which means that the decision by the arbitrator must be followed by the parties.
+• Binding: This is more about the type of arbitration.
+An agreement may submit a dispute to binding arbitration, which means that the parties must follow the arbitrator’s decision.

-• Nonbinding: Conversely, an agreement for a nonbinding arbitration agreement means that a dispute will be submitted to arbitration, but the decision of the arbitrator is a suggestion to the parties as a way of fairly dealing with the dispute.
-The parties may decide to follow the award or to come up with their solution.
+• Nonbinding: Conversely, an agreement for a nonbinding arbitration agreement means that a dispute will be submitted to arbitration, but the arbitrator’s decision is a suggestion to the parties as a way of fairly dealing with the dispute.
+The parties may decide to follow the award or devise their solution.

 Benefits of an Arbitration Agreement